We banned tobacco advertising because smoking kills. Now it’s time to put a stop to the promotion of highly polluting Sports Utility Vehicles (SUVs).

 SUVs are dangerous.
 Compared to normal-sized cars, SUVs are deadlier when involved in collisions with pedestrians.
 So while SUV adverts promote these vehicles as the ultimate protection against the dangers of the road, they miss the point- every new SUV makes its owner feel safer by making our streets more dangerous for everyone else.

 SUVs take up an unfair amount of space.
 Many SUVs don’t even fit in a standard parking space.
 With lockdown easing, now more than ever before, public space is at a premium.
 We all need space for socially-distanced walking and cycling options.

 If we want to encourage cleaner, healthier transport and travel, it’s time to end advertisements promoting big, polluting SUVs.
 Are you with us?

 The New Weather Institute and Possible are calling for an immediate end to advertising of these vehicles.
 We need to stop adverts fueling the climate emergency.

 Be part of the campaign to tackle the climate crisis.

-If you click yes you'll join the team that's taking meaningful meaningful action and offering inspiring solutions to tackle climate change.
-We'll keep you updated by email about all of our campaigns, fundraising and events - and you can opt out whenever you like.
+If you click yes you'll join the team that's taking meaningful action and offering inspiring solutions to tackle climate change.
+We'll keep you updated about all of our campaigns, fundraising and events - and you can opt out whenever you like

 If you click 'no' we won't be able to send you urgent updates from our campaigns to tackle the climate crisis, and the steps we all need to take together.
 Click 'yes' to stay looped in.